payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/integration-steps-for-payu-hosted-checkout/test-integration-payu-hosted-checkout.md

 2. Check if all the payment modes are listed.

-   If anyof the payment modes are listed not listed, contact your KAM or PayU Support.
+   If any of the payment modes are listed not listed, contact your KAM or PayU Support.

 3. Select a payment mode.
 For example, **Credit Card**.